jacobmealey/charta/README.md

 ### Building
-It's written in Rust with Cargo so install those.
-In the source directory simply run `cargo build` to build it and `cargo run` to run it.
+It's written in [Rust](https://www.rust-lang.org/learn/get-started) with Cargo.
+With the rust toolchain installed run `cargo build` to build it and `cargo run` to run it.
 #### Installing:
 ```
 sudo ./install.sh